 Dr. Ashish Pujari, Ph.D. is a Professor of Marketing at DeGroote School of Business, McMaster University.
-He has also served as an associate graduate faculty at the Institute of Management and Innovation, University of Toronto.
-He has been teaching this course for more than two decades.
-He has extensive experience of teaching in UG, MBA, executive MBA, PhD and DBA programs around the world.
+He has been teaching this course for too many years.
+He has extensive experience of teaching in UG, MBA (full-time, part-time, BLPT), executive MBA, PhD and DBA programs around the world.
 At McMaster University, he was nominated twice by MBA students for teaching awards.
+He has also served as an associate graduate faculty at the Institute of Management and Innovation, University of Toronto, and has been teaching in their MSc in Sustainability Management program for the past 10 years.

-A Commonwealth Scholar (1993-1996), Dr. Pujari has been investigating new product, service and business model innovation as well as sustainability issues in organizations at international level for more than two decades.
+A Commonwealth Scholar (1993-1996), Dr. Pujari has been investigating new product, service and business model innovation as well as sustainability issues in organizations at international level for three decades.
 His research investigates how companies integrate sustainability issues in business strategy, marketing and new product innovation as well as understanding the process of developing radically new green products.
 His research experience stems from his projects in countries such as United Kingdom, Germany, Spain, Italy, Canada and India.
 His research on green NPD in the UK was endorsed by the Environment Unit of Confederation of British Industry (CBI), London.
 He has published over 50 articles in journals, book chapters and conference proceedings.
-His research in product and service innovation, and sustainability has been published in leading academic journals such as Journal of Academy of Marketing Science, Industrial Marketing Management, Journal of Business Ethics, Journal of

-Product Innovation Management, Technovation, Journal of Business Research and Business Strategy and Environment, and has won scholarly awards including a nomination for faculty research excellence award.
-He has also received significant research funding from prestigious sources such as SSHRC, Canada and ORDCF (Ontario Research & Development Challenge Fund), Ministry of Research and Innovation, Industrial Research Assistance Program (IRAP), and has also served as an adjudication committee member and as a reviewer for SSHRC, Canada, ESRC, UK and NWO-Dutch Research Council.
+His research in innovation in the areas of product, technology, service and sustainability has been published in leading academic journals such as Journal of Product Innovation Management, Journal of Academy of Marketing Science, Industrial Marketing Management, Journal of Business & Industrial Marketing, Decision Support Systems, Journal of Business Ethics, Technovation, Journal of Business Research, Business Strategy and Environment, and Sustainability, and has won scholarly awards including a nomination for faculty research excellence award.
+He has also received significant research funding from prestigious sources such as SSHRC, Canada and ORDCF (Ontario Research & Development Challenge Fund), Ministry of Research and Innovation-Ontario Research Fund-Research Excellence (ORF-RE), Industrial Research Assistance Program (IRAP), and has also served as an adjudication committee member and as a reviewer for SSHRC, Canada, ESRC, UK and NWO-Dutch Research Council.
 He works closely with industry participants in his research.
 He has advised several large and small companies.
-He was also a founding Director of Sustainable Hamilton (now Sustainable Hamilton-Burlington), a non-profit social enterprise.
+He was also a founding Director of Sustainable Hamilton (now Sustainabilty Leadership), a non-profit social enterprise.
 He regularly supervises doctoral and masters students.